-After a long wait, Rick and Morty is finally returning to Adult Swim at 11:30 p.m.
-ET on July 26.
-Rick and Morty’s second season will comprise 10 episodes, one less than season one.
+After a long wait, Rick and Morty is returning to Adult Swim for a new season in 2017.
+Rick and Morty’s third season will have 14 episodes, which is great news for fans.
 The show, which debuted to critical claim, was featured on the main stage of New York’s 2014 Comic Con thanks to its passionate fan base and the fact its creators are approaching almost rock star status in the world of animation.

 For those eager to catch up with Grandpa Rick, Morty, Beth, Jerry, and Summer, some teasers of season 2 are already available on the Adult Swim website (as is all of Season 1 for those who want to catch up on what they missed or get a refresher).
 The truly good news for Rick and Morty fans, however, is that you don’t need cable to watch the new season.
 Fortunately, there are some great legal options for those who want to watch Rick and Morty online.

 Sling TV Offers an Easy Way to Watch Rick and Morty Online

 Sling TV offers one of the best options for fans of Rick and Morty who don’t have cable but want to watch the crazy grandpa and his grandson on their adventures around the galaxy.
 Sling TV’s streaming service makes it possible to watch the show live at air time so there is no delay, and you can catch the entire season by signing up for their low cost, no-contract, monthly service.